The cause is unknown.

 Although blood test results cannot specifically identify granulomatosis with polyangiitis, they can strongly support the diagnosis.
 One such test can detect antineutrophil cytoplasmic antibodies (c-ANCA) in the blood.
 These antibodies occur in several types of vasculitis and trigger certain white blood cells to attack normal organs.
 Other specific antibodies are identified with further testing.
 People with this disorder may have blood and protein in their urine due to kidney inflammation.
 Because kidney inflammation can cause damage without causing symptoms, doctors always do a urine test to detect this inflammation.

 Doctors can confirm the diagnosis by examining a small piece of tissue under a microscope (biopsy).
-The tissue sample may be taken from an affected area, such as the nasal passages, airways, or lungs.
+The tissue sample may be taken from an affected area, such as the airways or lungs.
 Skin and kidney biopsies may occasionally be helpful.
+Sometimes, the tissue sample is taken from the nasal passages, but biopsy of nasal tissue only rarely provides a definite diagnosis.

 The prognosis depends on how severe and widespread the granulomatosis with polyangiitis is, how much organ damage has occurred, and how quickly people receive treatment.